Restorative Practice (RP) and Restorative Justice

 AT NAYLAND COLLEGE

-As a Relationships Based Learning school, Nayland College recognizes that the key to a harmonious environment is being able to identify when and how relationships are harmed, and to adopt a community-wide approach to problem-solving.
+The College recognizes that the key to an amicable environment is being able to identify when and how relationships are negatively impacted, and to adopt a community-wide approach to problem-solving.

 What is Restorative Practice (RP)?

-Restorative Practice is a relational approach to managing school life grounded in beliefs about equality, dignity, mana and the potential of all people
+Restorative Practice is a relational approach to managing school life grounded in beliefs about equality, dignity, mana and the potential of all people.

 Restorative Practice has four underlying principles: